 I wish I could say that was a rare occurrence.
 At least today I almost liked it.
 On most days I just go through the motions, stoically unconvinced that I should be emotionally invested in whatever is going on.
 The strange thing is I do not really have anything against the church I attend.
 I have been attending it for most of my life.
 By and large they are a good community, genuinely interested in God and people.
 Whatever things I may disagree with them I feel no need to express, after all they are not peculiar to them anyway.
 My fairly recent charismatic ennui originates from something that happened almost two years ago.
 It was my catastrophic exit from a campus fellowship I had been involved in for almost a decade.

 I formed the small campus fellowship with a couple of my friends and in those early days it seemed all my dreams had come true.
 Reflecting on those early years they were actually good.
 Coming from a Pentecostal background there was, and still is, a strong restorationist streak in me.
 I sincerely believed the entire narrative that until a believer or church had been soaked in the quintessential Pentecostal baptism experience, their Christianity was dry and barren.
 Only the charismatic spirit could bring genuine joyous productivity in all areas of life.
 One thing restorationists forget is that the early church, like every church since, had its issues.
 As the years wore on disillusionment set in as everything the group began with and aspired to be turned into a cruel self-parody.
 Something that was supposed to be exceptional yet ultimately normative became stereotypically bad.
 I guess this is representative of the global Pentecostal/Charismatic movement (CM) in general.
 We were supposed to be “it.”
-We were be to what the Christian church was supposed to be, a true return to the book of Acts, initiating the global end time evangelistic harvest that upon its conclusion would immediately usher in Christ’s return.
+We were be to what the Christian church was supposed to be, a true return to the Book of Acts, initiating the global end time evangelistic harvest that upon its conclusion would immediately usher in Christ’s return.
 After a 100 hundred years it has delivered in some ways but with respect to all that it promised, you can’t help but wonder.

-In the period that inevitably led to a mass exodus from a small fellowship, dissatisfaction had sufficiently set in and I was seeking answers beyond what that particular brand of Charismatism could possibly offer.
+In the long period that inevitably led to a mass exodus from the small fellowship, dissatisfaction had sufficiently set in and I was seeking answers beyond what that particular brand of Charismatism could possibly offer.
 I was watching an interview of R.T.
 Kendall by John Paul Jackson.
 The late John Paul was someone I really admired.
 Though I didn’t always agree with him his care and attention to teaching the scriptures was exemplary among the charismatic neo-prophetic movement.
 Though he moved in genuinely supernatural giftings he had the mind of a scholar.
 I have even written on that unique mix which is the reason I look up to someone like him or a John Wimber.
 Up to that point I had never heard of Dr Kendall but what he said stuck with me.
 He talked about a presentation he delivered in the early 90s where he critiqued the CM.
 After Azusa Street, the Latter Rain, and countless prophecies of being a chosen generation, he asked, is this really it?
 Is this truly the best the CM has to offer?
 Is this really what God had promised?
 He then made the profound analogy, the CM thought it was Isaac, the promised child of the Spirit, but in reality it is Ishmael.
 Mind you R.T.
 Kendall is no stranger or distant critic.
 He is a prominent figure, a former pastor of Westminster chapel, who is also heavily involved in the CM, even in the more controversial elements.
 Yet even he has noticed that not all is right.

-Part of the reason why I started this blog was to create a platform for the internal critique of the CM which I have mentioned several times is severely lacking.
+Part of the reason why I started this blog was to create a platform for the internal critique of the CM, which I have mentioned several times before, is severely lacking.
 Of course I do understand it is a natural human reaction to get defensive when you perceive you are under attack.
 However, in the CM we are way too defensive, to the point we can’t imagine that there could possibly be something lacking with us.
 Now I have not totally renounced the CM nor do I consider myself “hurt” by it.
 I was hurt by the group I was in.
 Like many others who left along with me, we had literally invested our lives into it and they swindled us.
-I am careful not to over generalize my particularly experiences to the whole fantastically diverse movement, even though I am fully aware the problems I saw were in no way unique.
+I am careful not to over generalize my particular experiences to the whole fantastically diverse movement, even though I am fully aware the problems I saw were in no way unique.
 I am not bitter about Charismatism but I confess I am a bit cynical, probably more so than I would care to admit.
-So when I am not able to enjoy a perfectly enjoyable moment in church, it is my decorous generalised disdain that is at work.
+So when I am not able to enjoy a perfectly enjoyable moment in church, it is my decorous general disdain that is at work.
 I had an awkward breakup with normative Pentecostal/Charismatic practices and the best reason I could come up with was, “It’s not you, it’s me.”

 I used to believe that a church is not truly spiritually alive until it moves at a frenetic pace and is dramatically emotive.
-The irony is through my subsequent experiences and a better understanding of the scriptures I have realised that such expressionism could equally be spiritually barren.
+The irony is through my subsequent experiences and a better understanding of the Scriptures I have realised that such expressionism could equally be spiritually barren.
 Lips may honour while you genuinely believe your distant heart is near the Lord.
 This constant distrust of the veneer of CM practices among other things and my preoccupation with the core reasons of why we do what we do, has put me in charismatic limbo.
 Though I consider myself a charismatic, I am coolly detached from what we might call orthodox expressions of it in my local context.
-I am not throwing the baby out with the bath water but I am very suspicious of the bath.
+I am not throwing the baby out with the bath water but I am very suspicious of the bathtub.

 I reflected on my odd posture in relation to the CM and wondered how best to describe myself.
 If not anything, my Charismatism for the last two years has been marked by a hermeneutic of suspicion.
 Post-charismatic is in my estimation the best way to describe myself.
 Just like postmodernism it is not really a defined position but a mood.
 This orientation does come with the danger of collapsing into wanton scepticism.
 I do not want to be like Chesterton’s description of the modern sceptic who rebels against everything and therefore is utterly useless for meaningful change.
 I want to walk the fine line between cavalier dismissiveness versus uncritical acceptance.
 I want to be involved but wary and very circumspect about Charismatism, not being afraid to ask the questions that need to be asked.